jameshegarty/rigel/README.md

 Rigel (rigel.t)
 ===============

 Users construct image processing pipelines in Rigel by creating a Directed Acyclic Graph (DAG) of Rigel operations, which manipulate Rigel values.
 Most Rigel opreations involve applying a *Rigel Module* to a Rigel value.
-Rigel contains a large suite of built-in modules for performaning typical image processing operations.
+Rigel contains a large suite of built-in modules for performaning typical image processing operations, which will be covered later in the document.

 Each Rigel module has an *interface type*, which specifies low-level information about the underlying hardware interface of the module.
 This is typically used to indicate whether the module support a synchronous interface, handshake interface, or bus interface.
 Modules can only be applied if interface types match.
 The current implementation does not perform automatic type conversions on interface types.